A brush with Punch and Judy - Part 2

 ‘Bananas.
 Bananas.
 Bananas.’

 But someone else liked bananas.
-The crocodile that lived in the lake.
+The crocodile that lived in the

 And he popped two beady eyes out of the water and spied his